francescobraicovich/trade-vix/docs/data.md

 ## 4. Preprocessing Pipeline

 ### 4.1 Winsorization
-To prevent extreme outliers (e.g., 2020 COVID crash) from destabilizing the LSTM gradients, we winsorize inputs at the **1st and 99th percentiles**.
+To prevent extreme outliers (e.g., 2020 COVID crash) from destabilizing the LSTM gradients, we winsorize inputs at the **0.5th and 99.5th percentiles**.
 *   *Note: We do NOT winsorize the target variable, as predicting extreme events is the goal.*
+*   Winsorization bounds are computed **only on training data** to prevent data leakage.

 ### 4.2 Log Transformation
 Volatility is strictly positive and log-normally distributed.
 For the LSTM, we log-transform both inputs and targets: